 Glenside Village is the economic hub of the suburb.
-The largest employers are the regional head office of Fletcher Construction and OfficeMax.
 Twigland Gardeners World is complemented by the popular Café Thyme.
-All these business’ are adjacent to the Glenside Reserve.
+All these business’ are adjacent to the Glenside Reserve and historic Halfway House.

 The largest reserve, of about 12 hectares, was purchased by the Wellington City Council in 1951 with money paid in compensation by Victoria University, then Victoria College, for encroaching on the Wellington Town Belt.
-It is currently leased to the Newland’s Paparangi Riding Club and is located behind Twigland Gardener's World.
+It is currently leased to the Glenside Riding Club Inc. and is located behind Twigland Gardener's World.
 The historic Halfway House is located here.

 The regenerating bush on the corner of Middleton Road and Westchester Drive began life as a reserve contribution when the Glenside village was sub-divided and developed in c1926.
 The reserve has been enlarged over subsequent years, and modified with roading encroachment.

-European settlement dates back to 1840 when the area was called The Halfway, being located halfway between Wellington and Porirua.
+European settlement dates back to 1840 when the area was called Halfway House and later The Halfway.
+It is located halfway between Wellington and Porirua.